 Balmoral itself didn’t appear in the series.
 Instead, a similar 19th-century Scottish residence played the role.
 That’s Ardverikie Castle, near Newtonmore in the Central Highlands.
 With its numerous turrets and impressive Victorian gothic architecture, you can hardly tell them apart.

-In series 4 of The Crown, we see the Royal Family attending the Braemar Games (also known as the Braemar Gathering).
-It’s a festival of Highland Games, including tug of war and Highland dancing, that the Royals have attended for two centuries.
+In series 4 of The Crown, we see the Royal Family attending the Braemar Games – also known as the Braemar Gathering.
+It’s a Highland Games festival, including tug of war and Highland dancing, that the Royals have attended for two centuries.

 The Games were filmed on the stunning Rothiemurchus Estate, near Aviemore, in the Cairngorms National Park.
 But if you want to visit the Gathering for yourself, head to Braemar village on the first weekend in September.